-1. BACKG ROUND.
-1

-2. IMPLIC CATIONS 4

-(a) "Gift" f or purposes of the Act 4

-(b) Calcula tion of charitable tax deduction/credits 6

-3. DEFINI "ADVANTAGE" FOR THE PURPOSES OF THE

-SPLIT- RECEIPTING RULES 7

-(a) Definiti on 7

-(b) Extended legislative meaning

-(i) Advantage "in respect of" what?
-8

-(ii) What is the value of the advantage?
-9

-(iii) By what mode is the advantage to be conferred?
-12

-(iv) What is the timing of the valuation of the advantage?

-(v) By whom is the advantage to be provided?
-21

-(vi) To whom is the advantage to be provided?

-(vii) Additional examples of the outcome of the foregoing

-' / definition 23

-(viii) What is the amount of the advantage in situations involving

-' , limited recourse debt?
-24
+1. BACKG ROUND 1 2.
+IMPLIC CATIONS 4 (a) (b) "Gift" for purposes of the Act Calculation of charitable tax deduction/credits 3.
+DEFINI TION OF "ADVANTAGE" FOR THE PURPOSES OF THE SPLIT-RECEIPTING RULES 7 (a) Definition Extended legislative meaning 7 (b) (i) Advantage "in respect of" what? (ii) What is the value of the advantage?
+8 (ii) By what mode is the advantage to be conferred? (iv) What is the timing of the valuation of the advantage?
+12 (v) By whom is the advantage to be provided?
+21 (vii) Additional examples of the outcome of the foregoing definition (viii) What is the amount of the advantage in situations involving limited recourse debt?

-\ Partner, Fasken Martineau DuMoulin LLP.
+^{} Partner, Fasken Martineau DuMoulin LLP.

-\\ Carters Professional Corporation,
+^{} Carters Professional Corporation,

-\\\ Associate, Fasken Martineau DuMoulin LLP.
+^{} Associate, Fasken Martineau DuMoulin LLP.

-5. OTHER RELATED ISSUES 29
+5. OTHE R RELATED ISSUES

-(a) Gifts between charities and disbursement quota 29
+(a) Gifts between charities and disbursement quota

 (b) Multiple donations by the same donor

 (c) Different effective dates

-WHEN IS AN ADVANTAGE NOT AN ADVANTAGE--ISSUES ARISING FROM THE PROPOSED SPLIT RECEIPTING REGIME tman@carters.ca
+WHEN IS AN ADVANTAGE NOT AN ADVANTAGE--ISSUES ARISING FROM THE PROPOSED SPLIT RECEIPTING REGIME

 M.E.
-Hoffstein\

-ehoffstein@tor.fasken.com

-Telephone no. 416-865-4388
+Hoffstein^{} ehoffstein@tor.fasken.com Telephone no. 416-865-4388

-Theresa L. M. Man\\

-Telephone no. 519-942-0001 ext.
+Theresa L. M. Man^{} tman@carters.ca Telephone no. 519-942-0001 ext.
 225

-Laura E. West\\\

-lwest@tor.fasken.com

-Telephone no. 416-865-5463
+Laura E. West lwest@tor.fasken.com Telephone no. 416-865-5463